ainagari/scalar_adjs/README.md

 ### Code

-#### Extracting representations
+#### Extracting BERT Representations
-Contextualized representations for the sentences can be generated with:
+Contextualized representations for (ukwac, ukwac-random, flickr) sentences can be generated with the following command.
+They will be stored in `data/`.

 `python extract_representations --sentences ukwac`

-(alternatively: ukwac-random, flickr).
-They will be stored in `data/`.

-#### Making ranking predictions
+#### Making Ranking Predictions

-Once representations are extracted, predictions can be generated with:
+This is the command to generate predictions once representations have been extracted.
+By default they are made with `ukwac` sentences and are written to a new `predictions/` directory.
+Unless otherwise specified, the script will generate predictions for all methods in the paper (baselines & diffvecs).
+See the options available in the script for more details, and the specificities of the FREQ baseline and the static methods just below.

 `python predict.py`

-By default they will be written to a new `predictions/` directory, using ukwac sentences, and all methods of the paper will be run (baselines, diffvec-1 (+)...).
-See the options available in the script for more details, and the specifities of FREQ and static methods below:

 ##### FREQ predictions

-To generate the frequency baseline (FREQ) predictions, you should have a file with frequencies and indicate its location with --freq_file.
+To generate frequency baseline (FREQ) predictions, you should have a file with frequencies and indicate its location with the flag `--freq_file`.
 It should be a zipped text file with this format:
 `word[TAB]frequency\n`

 ##### Static word embedding predictions

-To generate predictions made by static embeddings, the file "GoogleNews-vectors-negative300.magnitude" (which can be found [here](https://github.com/plasticityai/magnitude)) should be in the `data/` directory.
-You will also need to install the magnitude library (see the link).
+To generate predictions made by static embeddings, the file `GoogleNews-vectors-negative300.magnitude` (which can be downloaded [here](https://github.com/plasticityai/magnitude)) should be in the `data/` directory.
+You will also need to install the magnitude library (see the link provided).

-#### Evaluating adjectives ranking
+#### Evaluating Adjective Ranking

+Once predictions are saved you can evaluate them with the `eval.py` script.
+By default results will be written to a new folder `results/`.

 `python eval.py`